 MistralRegular price $29.00 Save $0.00

-This wine is inspired by the white wine blends of the Northern Rhone Valley in France.
+This wine is inspired by the white wine blends of the Rhone Valley in France.
 Originating in Switzerland, the Rhone river flows west towards Lyon before turning south down the Rhone Valley to the Mediterranean coast.
-The strong, cool wind known as the 'Mistral' blows down the Rhone Valley from the Alps and has a profound impact upon all of the agriculture in the valley, viticulture being no exception.
-This is the inspiration behind the name of the wine.
+The strong, cool wind known as the Mistral blows down the Rhone Valley from the Alps and has a profound impact upon all of the agriculture in the valley, viticulture being no exception.
+This Mistral wind is the inspiration for the name of the wine.

 Perhaps the most famous of the Rhone white varieties is Viognier (pron.
 Vio-n-yay).
 The bronze tinted, thick skinned, hardy white grapes typically produce a medium weight, dry wine with characteristic bright floral and apricot notes.
 This is often blended with either or both of Marsanne and Roussane, to produce a vibrant, complex, floral wine, capable of being enjoyed in its youth as well as to be cellared and enjoyed with several years of bottle evolution.